Malinska

+Demographics

-The municipality of Malinska-Dubašnica has 3,134 inhabitants and the settlement itself has 965 (2011 census).
+The municipality of Malinska-Dubašnica has 3,212 inhabitants and the settlement itself has 816 as of the 2021 census.
 Because of the catastrophic consequences of the privatization of the hotel complex "Haludovo", the main entity in Malinska, during the 1990s almost completely destroyed, which in turn led to the loss of at least 150 jobs.
 This was reflected at the population of Malinska, which decreased by one third.

+Geography

 The settlement of Malinska is about 15 minutes from the Rijeka airport and can also be reached by car from the mainland crossing the Krk bridge.
 The city of Krk is located 12 km to the south.

+Malinska harbor was used as a port due to its protection from bura wind as well as its depth.

+Climate

+From 1981 to 2009, the highest temperature recorded at the local weather station was 38.2 C, on 23 July 2003.
+The coldest temperature was -9.0 C, on 24 January 2006.

+Culture

-Every year on July 23 the traditional "Malinskarska Night" takes place (Malinskarska noć) — the day of the municipality and the feast of Saint Apollinaris, patron saint of the parish and settlement.
+Every year, on July 23 the traditional "Malinskarska Night" takes place (Malinskarska noć) — the day of the municipality and the feast of Saint Apollinaris, patron saint of the parish and settlement.

 The parish church of St. Apollinaris is located in the vicinity - Bogovići.
 Built in the 19th century, it dominates Malinska.
 The new chapel of St. Nicholas in the center of the port was consecrated in 2000.